By Kevin Deutsch

-Multiple complaints had been lodged against Laidlaw before he allegedly groped Torres’ buttocks at an off-site company event in March 2016, but “DSS did nothing to stop it” and even promoted Laidlaw despite the complaints, Torres said.
+Torres said multiple complaints were lodged against Laidlaw before he allegedly groped her buttocks at an off-site company event in March 2016, but “DSS did nothing to stop it” and even promoted Laidlaw despite the complaints, the lawsuit alleges.

-At that same event, Laidlaw allegedly “danced inappropriately with a subordinate” while DSS executives stood by laughing, the suit states.
+At that same event, Laidlaw allegedly “danced inappropriately with a subordinate” while DSS executives stood by laughing, Torres’ suit alleges.

 One of those executives was Gary Jenkins, now the First Deputy Commissioner for the city’s Human Resources Administration, who Torres says told her, “Go get your boss.
 It is your job to keep him out of trouble,” before he broke into laughter, the suit alleges.

-Torres said the complaint she filed against Laidlaw “was found substantiated and he was fired, and yet my life and career would never be the same.”
+Torres said the complaint she filed against Laidlaw “was found substantiated…and yet my life and career would never be the same.”

 Jenkins, along with Tom Colon, Deputy Commissioner for the Office of Staff Resources, previously had multiple sexual harassment complaints filed against them, but DSS “did nothing to stop their behavior,” and even gave them pay increases, Torres said in her suit.